Tyxiang/OpenWithCMD/README.md

 ## Usage
 - Right click `A directory` or `Blank space in current directory`;
-- Select "Open With CMD" in the context menu;
+- Select "Open with CMD" in the context menu;

 ## Uninstall
 1. Run Uninstall.exe;